 - No change in Drought Stage per District Ordinance 14-01.
 Although California is no longer officially in a "drought" stage (as declared by the Governor), the District remains in a state of water supply shortage actions because the Eastern San Joaquin Groundwater Subbasin of which Linden is a part, is defined by the State as being in "critical overdraft".
-Water supply surcharges are amended to more closely reflect the intent of Ordinance 14-01, with relief of 13% of use charges credited in the event that the Eastern San Joaquin Groundwater Subbasin is removed from the "critical overdraft" designation. - Cost of service changes only fiscal year 2021.
+Water supply surcharges are amended to more closely reflect the intent of Ordinance 14-01, with relief of 13% of use charges credited in the event that the Eastern San Joaquin Groundwater Subbasin is removed from the "critical overdraft" designation. - Implementation of New Rate Schedule.
 For the current fiscal year which ends June 30, 2021, there is no proposed change to the budgeted revenue to be collected from water rates.
-Any changes to the rate schedule prior to July 1, 2021 would only be to adjust to address cost of service inequities.
+The detailed calculation tables show cost of service fee calculations for this fiscal year but new rates are proposed to be implemented with the new fiscal year starting July 1, 2021.